American Family Children's Hospital Ranks Among U.S. News & World Report Best Hospitals

 - Gastroenterology and GI surgery (45)

 - Nephrology (49)

 - Pulmonology (42)

 For the first time in the hospital's history, cardiology and heart surgery is ranked among the best programs in the country.

 Data were collected from 187 hospitals across the United States.
 The categories that were measured were:

 Only 81 of the 187 surveyed hospitals were ranked in the top 50 in at least one of the 10 specialties.

-"We are honored to rank in seven of 10 specialties," said Jeff Poltawsky, senior vice president of American Family Children's Hospital.
+"We are honored," said Jeff Poltawsky, senior vice president of American Family Children's Hospital.
 "The rankings reflect the strong commitment of our faculty and staff to deliver high-quality care centered around patients and families."

 American Family Children's Hospital is an 87-bed facility with 80 specialty clinics and nearly 300 physicians and surgeons.
 The hospital includes a 14-bed Level IV neonatal intensive care unit (NICU), a dedicated pediatric imaging suite that provides ultra-low-dose imaging and a state-of-the-art hybrid catheterization/angiography suite.